-DEADLINE: Wednesday 28 February 2018, 5pm.
+DEADLINE: Thursday 28 February 2019, 5pm.

 - The scheme is open to full and associate members of the ABO

 - Pieces should be for orchestra including opera and choral works that require an orchestra.
 We are defining an orchestra as an ensemble of 12 or more including a minimum of one orchestral instrument.

 - Priority consideration will be given to projects showing substantial profile raising of female works, work that addresses a significant gap in provision, challenges contemporary attitudes, and takes an enterprising approach to influencing people

 - Please note that if the composer is still alive the piece will be ineligible.
 Pieces by living women composers may be included in the programme, as long as the historical piece is the main work for which you are seeking funding.

 When assessing applications to this fund, we will be considering the potential short and long term impact of the applicant’s approach to programming the piece.
 This will include demonstrating:

 - The potential for the piece and the way it is programmed for the audience to appreciate – exploring new horizons, expanding the available repertoire and offering associated learning and participation work

 - The approach to the programming and promoting of the work within the orchestra’s planned artistic season and also beyond the main publicity, recordings, broadcasts and other avenues

 - A strong PR/marketing plan and if applicable, associated learning and participation work

-- Applications must be made by 5pm, 28 February 2018 and should be programmed within the 2019/2021 season
+- Applications must be made by 5pm, 28 February 2019 and should be programmed within the 2019/2021 season

 - This fund will be reviewed annually to ensure it is fit for purpose.
 If you are successfully funded at any point during any two year period, you cannot apply for the fund again within two years

 We reserve the right not to award all the available funds (£19,000) each year.